 - A Proposed Academic Programme (500 words or less) giving reasons for candidate’s choice of course and preferred university.

-- An Ambassadorial Potential Essay (500 words or less) in which candidate what the USA-UK “special relationship” means and how she might strengthen ties between them through her field and other activities.
+- An Ambassadorial Potential Essay (500 words or less) in which candidate addresses what the USA-UK “special relationship” is and how she might strengthen these ties through her field and other activities.

 - A Post-Scholarship Plan & Future Career Aims Essays (500 words or less) for one-year programme only

 - Four recommendations – at least two must be from faculty.
 At least three must be from the United States.
 Recommendations are ranked in order of preference.
-The first “Preferred Recommender” must have supervised your education (the faculty member with whom you have worked most closely/thesis advisor/academic advisor).
+The first “Preferred Recommender” must have supervised your education (thesis/academic advisor).

-- Official Transcripts – from all undergraduate study sources, including abroad; have these sent directly to FA who will send them via U.S.P.S. to Marshall Regional Committee.
+- Official Transcripts – from all undergraduate study sources, including abroad; have these sent directly to Christine who will send them via U.S.P.S. to Marshall Regional Committee.